MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 ### The Misconception of "Cache" in Reactive Programming
 People often misuse the term "cache" in the reactive programming context.
 In this context, a better term for "cache" would be "computed values" or ["memoization"](https://en.wikipedia.org/wiki/Memoization).
 Reactive computation is the process of deriving new values automatically when the underlying data changes.
 This is unlike traditional caching, which stores data for quick retrieval and usually has a time-based expiry.
 Reactive computations dynamically generate new states based on changes in underlying data.

-However, storing computed values is important because we don't want to recalculate values unnecessarily.
+However, storing computed values is important because you don't want to recalculate values unnecessarily.

 ## The Core Problem

 The core problem that Reactive Programming attempts to deal with is automating the triggering of computations when any value (dependency) in the dependency graph changes.
-If there are multiple observable values, and we need to combine them into a computation, the Rx library should do this for us automatically.
+If there are multiple observable values, and you need to combine them into a computation, the Rx library should do this for us automatically.
 Also, the library should minimize recomputes automatically to enhance performance.

-The `ValueNotifier` class in Flutter is reactive in a sense because it notifies observers when there is a value change, but we need to manually listen to changes on all values to compute the full value.
+The `ValueNotifier` class in Flutter is reactive in a sense because it notifies observers when there is a value change, but you need to manually listen to changes on all values to compute the full value.
 Look at this example and note how it requires the `_updateFullName` method to work.

 <figure>
   <iframe style="width:99%;height:400px;" src="https://dartpad.dev/embed-flutter.html?id=b59fdfa637188576d073dbfa53fd7689"></iframe>
 </figure>

-If we make a mistake in the code above, changing either of the names won't result in a UI update.
+If you make a mistake in the code above, changing either of the names won't result in a UI update.
 This could be problematic.

-## Do We Need Rx?
+## Do I Need Rx?

 Let's take a step back here.
-We saw an example where there were two observable values that we wanted to combine into another observable: `fullName`.
+You saw an example where there were two observable values that we wanted to combine into another observable: `fullName`.
 But do you need an Rx framework to deal with this?

 In most cases, you don't.

-In most cases, we don't need to listen to value changes on each value.
+In most cases, you don't need to listen to value changes on each value.
 It's just not necessary.
-We can use a simple `ChangeNotifier`, or even a `StatefulWidget`.
+You can use a simple `ChangeNotifier`, or even a `StatefulWidget`.
 This example bundles the state into the `ChangeNotifier`, and changing the first name or surname updates the UI.

 <figure>
   <iframe style="width:99%;height:400px;" src="https://dartpad.dev/embed-flutter.html?id=850a8261c535cb64f80620ed372eff33"></iframe>